 Cat Food Preferences

 Understanding a cat's limited taste palette can shed light on their dietary choices.
 Cats are obligate carnivores, which means their primary diet consists of animal-based proteins.
 Their ability to detect umami and protein-rich flavors is likely why they are drawn to meat.
-Cats' relatively poor perception of sweet and salty flavors explains their disinterest in sugary or heavily salted foods.
-It's essential for cat owners to provide nutrition that aligns with their cats' dietary needs.

 Unique Senses Play a Role